Tim0phy/YumuStudio/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — see the LICENSE file for details.
+This project is licensed under the **GPL v3 License** — see the LICENSE file for details.